 The goal here is to achieve a puffy platter of Crispy Fried Zucchini Ribbons, like the photo above.
 So, I have found that in order to achieve a super thin zucchini ribbon, use a vegetable peeler.
 For an even more beautiful platter, use both zucchini and yellow squash.

 Trim off the ends.
 There is no need to peel the skin.
-Hold the zucchini or yellow squash in one hand.
+Hold the fresh zucchini or yellow squash in one hand.
 Lengthwise, cut the zucchini by applying pressure on the vegetable peeler, using a forward slicing motion.

 Here are a few alternatives to using a vegetable peeler (note these may not cut the squash as thin as you would like):